Samsung’s new app uses emojis to help people with language disorders communicate

 Aphasia is caused when brain regions responsible for language comprehension and speaking are injured.
 One of the most common causes is strokes, but aphasia can also result from brain tumors, traumatic brain injuries or neurodegenerative diseases.

-According to the National Aphasia association, about two million Americans have the disorder and 180,000 more develop it each year.
+According to the National Aphasia Association, about two million Americans have the disorder and 180,000 more develop it each year.
 Many people with aphasia gesticulate, draw or use picture boards to communicate.
 Wemogee is designed to give them a faster and more versatile alternative.

 The developers of Wemogee claim that it is “the first emoji-based chat application designed to enable people with aphasia to communicate.”
 The app has two modes: visual and textual.
 An aphasic users sees emojis, which are arranged to convey more than 140 phrases that have been organized into six categories.
 Wemogee translates the emoji combinations into text for non-aphasic users, and then translates their responses back into emojis.